gre/developer-portal/_docs/nano-app/secure-app.md

 ### Automate Security Check with CodeQL

-In order to increase code security, static analysis based on [CodeQL](https://codeql.github.com/docs/) can be used to perform security checks.
+In order to increase code security, use static analysis based on [CodeQL](https://codeql.github.com/docs/) to perform security checks.
 CodeQL can be directly integrated into your project by creating a new YAML file: `.github/workflows/codeql-workflow.yaml` in your repository.

 A complete [codeql-workflow.yml](https://github.com/LedgerHQ/app-boilerplate/blob/0cdb0059e4f374b796b25ed347202c5e4e3e558a/.github/workflows/codeql-workflow.yml) file is available in the repository of the Boilerplate app.

-The first part of the file consists of an initialization of elements needed to build your Ledger app and a declaration of languages used in your code so CodeQL could analyze it in the right way.
+The first part of the file is an initialization of what is needed to build your Ledger app and a declaration of languages used in your code so CodeQL analyzes it in the right way.

 ```yaml
 jobs: